 So what does the Marantz TT-15S1 get you over the competition?
 Attention to detail.
-Just about every part of the record player has been pored over to be the best it can be for the price.
+During our testing, we were pleasantly surprised to find that just about every part of the record player has been pored over to be the best it can be for the price.
 The fit and finish are excellent and we found it very pleasant to handle the high-quality components.
 This is a record player that'll leave you admiring its visual as well as its audible qualities.

 Read our full Marantz TT-15S1 review

 If the Clearaudio Concept and Marantz TT-15S1 seem similar, that’s because the Marantz was built by Clearaudio to Marantz’s specifications.
 That means everything about the excellent build quality of the Marantz carries over to the Clearaudio Concept, so this this is a turntable that is as gorgeous as it sounds.